 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 The top ranked school in the U.S. for Electrical Engineering is University of California - Berkeley.
-Students who graduate from this program report average early career wages of $79,634 and mid-career wages of $134,688.
+Students who graduate from the EE program earn an average of $116,600 in their early career salary, and $116,600 in their mid-career salary.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

 Ohio State University - Main Campus is a great choice for individuals interested in an Electrical Engineering major.
+EE majors from Ohio State University - Main Campus earn a boost of about 5.2% above the average earnings of EE graduates.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.